Even Lunatics must break fast

 Revised stream of consciousness — borderline poetry.

-Posted on Sep 12, 2017, in STREAM OF CONSCIOUSNESS WORKS and tagged Bipolar disorder, Emotions, In Yer Face poetry, Living with Mental illness, Love, passion, Poetry, self expression, self-awareness, self-belief, Stream of consciousness, stream of consciousness poetry, STREAM OF CONSCIOUSNESS WORKS, Transformation.
+Posted on Sep 12, 2017, in STREAM OF CONSCIOUSNESS COLLECTION and tagged Bipolar disorder, Emotions, In Yer Face poetry, Living with Mental illness, Love, passion, POETRY, self expression, self-awareness, self-belief, Stream of consciousness, STREAM OF CONSCIOUSNESS COLLECTION, stream of consciousness poetry.
 Bookmark the permalink.
 14 Comments.